canab/flunity_internal/README.md

 # Runtime Features
 - Clean and robust API for manipulating of composition of visual oblects
+- Flash objects are rendered in a **FlashStage** component using one draw call.
+Whoole flash scene is rendered as one mesh.
 - Touch events for single object
 - Tween library for programmatic animation